 - Required Math/Stat courses (11-12 credits): MATH 0220, MATH 0230, and one of the following: STAT 1000, STAT 1100, STAT 1151

-Similar to applications for graduate study, BS+MS applications must be completed and submitted entirely online.
-Our admissions application system is a two step process:
+Similar to applications for graduate study, BS+MS applications must be completed and submitted entirely online here.

 MS Program Requirements